eosnetworkfoundation/evm-public-docs/Trustless_bridge/readme.md

 - Type 2: ERC-20 compatible tokens that originated from EVM layer 2 on Antelope blockchain

 **Advantages:**
 - Bridge transfer between native and EVM is performed atomically within a single transaction.
-Any failure will fails and revert the whole transaction without asset loss.
+Any failure will fail and revert the whole transaction without asset loss.
 - Precisions can be different between native side and EVM side.
 (Usually ERC20 tokens have more precision than native tokens)

 **Architectures:**